Statistical testing of random number generators and their improvement using randomness extraction: Statistical Testing

-We now suggest settings for statistical testing, based on knowledge acquired during this research.
-The runtimes shown are averaged over 10 executions and result from testing a 10Gbit file, except for NIST, where a 100Mbit file is tested (to align with the user guidance)\@.
-Statistical testing was run on a Dell Precision 7540 personal laptop with 16GB of RAM and a 2.3GHz Intel I9-9880H processor, using the Ubuntu 20.04 operating system.
+We now propose the recommended settings for statistical testing using our $\STE$, based on insights gained during this research.
+The~runtimes are averaged over 10 executions using a 10 Gbit file, except~for the NIST suite, where a 100 Mbit file is tested, in~accordance with the user guidelines.
+All testing was conducted on a Dell Precision 7540 laptop with 16 GB of RAM and a~2.3 GHz Intel I9-9880H processor,~running the Ubuntu 20.04 operating~system. {All the test runtimes are given in} Tables~\ref{table1} and \ref{table:test-speeds}.